KQM-git/TCL/docs/evidence/characters/electro/kujou-sara.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_903958677164294204_904776894841507850_transcript-emc-er-buff-interaction-with-saras-a4.html)

 **Finding:**
-Pre-A4 EMC’s E’s skill ER buff does not affect Sara’s A4 passive.
+Pre-A4 EMC’s E’s skill ER buff does not affect Sara’s A4 Passive.

 **Evidence:**
 2 trials were conducted with Keqing, Sara, and pre-A4 EMC.
-Keqing starts at 0 energy and always stays off-field.
+Keqing starts at 0 Energy and always stays off-field.
 Both trials have Sara E + EMC E done 13 times:

 * [Trial 1](https://youtu.be/-KujlEHy24I): Sara takes EMC’s E amulets every time before doing Sara’s E.
 * [Trial 2](https://youtu.be/Bn3tlTtNtIE): Sara does not take any amulets at all.

 Testing:
-After 12 procs, the off-field Keqing should have 39.6 energy.
-If EMC’s ER buff actually affects Sara’s A4, one of the Keqings with EMC buffed Sara should have 20% _ 1.2 _ 12 (procs) = 2.88 more extra energy compared to the non-buffed Sara, and therefore should have her burst up after 12 procs.
+After 12 procs, the off-field Keqing should have 39.6 Energy.
+If EMC’s ER buff actually affects Sara’s A4, one of the Keqings with EMC buffed Sara should have 20% _ 1.2 _ 12 (procs) = 2.88 more extra Energy compared to the non-buffed Sara, and therefore should have her Burst up after 12 procs.

 Results:
-Both Keqings got their burst after 13 procs, regardless of if Sara was buffed by EMC ER buff or not.
+Both Keqings got their Burst after 13 procs, regardless of if Sara was buffed by EMC ER buff or not.
 This would not happen if the interaction actually worked.

 **Significance:**
-Pre-A4 EMC Skill’s ER buff doesn’t make Sara’s A4 passive generate more energy.
+Pre-A4 EMC Skill’s ER buff doesn’t make Sara’s A4 Passive generate more Energy.